 As for timing… say Bonjour up until 5pm – either Bonjour or Bonsoir between 5 and 6, and Bonsoir after 6pm.

 Another reason many English-speaking tourists feel the French are rude is they refuse to reply in English.
 First, they do not refuse to speak English.
 They would be delighted to reply in English – if they could.
 In many areas, the French educational system far surpasses the North American version.
 Mandatory schooling begins at age three.
 Students leave high-school with a very well-rounded education – with far more attention paid to history, art, and literature – especially as it pertains to French civilization.
 Grade-school students are even taught about fine dining (although the French simply call it dining).
 Unfortunately, all this teaching about civilization comes at the expense of learning a second language.
 The French do not graduate with the ability to speak English.
 Many of them wish they did.
+I smiled when I saw the apology written at the bottom of this sign in a restaurant window.

 I say all this to explain why you may not get a reply in English.
 The most polite way to deal with this deficiency (both theirs and yours) is to ask if they speak English.
 Of course, this should be done in French.